laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 In addition to {{CDER}} and {{Tags}}, there are considerations in the design of any deterministic protocol.

-For a protocol to be deterministic, both the encoding and data model (application) layer must be deterministic.
+For a protocol to be deterministic, both the encoding (serialization) and data model (application) layer must be deterministic.
 While CDER ensures determinism at the encoding layer, requirements at the application layer may also be necessary.

 Here’s an example application layer specification: